-NOTE 16 - DIVIDENDS TO STOCKHOLDER
+NOTE 16 - DIVIDENDS TO PARENT

 The Company is subject to restrictions on the payment of dividends to New York Life.
 Under Arizona Insurance Law, cash dividends to stockholders may only be paid out of an insurer's available surplus funds which are derived from realized net profits on its business.
-The Company had available surplus funds of \$7,142 thousand and \$12,429 thousand at December 31, 2019 and 2018, respectively, from which to pay dividends.
 Stock dividends may be paid out of any available surplus funds that exceed the aggregate amount of surplus loaned to the insurer.
 No surplus funds have been loaned to the Company.
-In addition, generally, no extraordinary dividend (as described under Arizona Revised Statute Section 20-481.19) may be paid or distributed to stockholders without the prior approval of the Director of Insurance of Arizona.
+In addition, no extraordinary dividend (as described under Arizona Revised Statute Section 20-481.19) may be paid or distributed to stockholders without prior notice to and approval of the Department.
+Extraordinary dividends are defined as any dividend or distribution or cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the lesser of (1) ten percent of the Company's surplus as regards policyholders as of the preceding December 31 or (2) the net gain from operations of the Company for the 12 month period ending on the preceding December 31 (not including pro rata distributions of any class of the Company's own securities).
 Dividends may be declared by the Board of Directors of the Company from available surplus, as it deems appropriate, on a non-cumulative basis.
-At December 17, 2019, the Company paid a dividend of \$10,000 thousand to its sole shareholder, New York Life.
-No dividend was paid or declared for the year ended December 31, 2018.